Summer Program 2024

 Selection

-The selection committee will make a decision of applicants based on the strength of application materials (i.e., academic standing, references, coursework completed), and interest matching chosen projects.
+The selection committee will make a decision of applicants based on the strength of application materials (i.e., academic standing, references, coursework completed, etc.), and interest matching chosen projects.
 Positions will require a telephone interview with the proposed mentor prior to continuing the selection process.
 Applicants will be notified of the mentor’s decision on or before April 1.

-Summer 2023 Session
+Upcoming Summer Session

 Program Support